Religious Beliefs Accommodation

 - Your instructor will accept the sincerity of your religious beliefs at face value and keep your request confidential.

 - Your instructor will schedule a make-up exam or requirement before or after the regularly scheduled exam or requirement.

-- You may file any complaints regarding compliance with this policy in the Equity and Affirmative Action Office.
+- You may file any complaints regarding compliance with this policy with the Affirmative Action Officer in Human Resources.